kouchan20100119-design/Fix-Brightness/README.md

 ## How to Use

-1. Download `Source code.zip` from the Releases page and extract
+1. Download `FixBrightness.exe` from the Releases page and extract
 2. Run the application (administrator permission required)
 3. Click "Fix Brightness" or use the tray icon